willblev/Slack_two_button_traffic_light/README.md

 # Slack_two_button_traffic_light
-A physical toy traffic light which functions as a Slack status indicator (read/write)
+A physical Slack status indicator (read/write) in the shape of a little traffic light

+Working at an office in 2022, sometimes it is hard to know if someone is very busy or is free for a chat, since everyone almost always has headphones in place.
+This traffic light is an easily interpretable way of knowing when someone is free, busy, or very busy.

 Here's what the traffic toy light looks like.
 It can play a tune over a speaker, individually flash the lights, and has and two button switches to control the different modes.
 While we will remove the speaker to make room for the ESP8266 D1 Mini board; fortunately, the holes in the back of the plastic case which were intended for the speaker will help to keep the temperature of the ESP8266 down.